 Benjamin Carter Olcott's poem "Progress."

-/ A small fee of $7 is required to submit; this helps defray certain costs and provide a bit of remuneration for our final judge.
+/ A fee of $10 is required to submit.
+This helps defray certain costs and provide a bit of remuneration for our final judge.

 / Manuscripts should be between 16-22 pages, excluding front- and backmatter.